Battle of Mount Harriet: Battle

 A map of the Battle of Mount Harriet.

 The battle for Mount Harriet began on the evening of 11 June with a heavy naval softening-up bombardment that killed two Argentinians and wounded twenty-five.

 John Witheroe, one of the British war correspondents, later recalled the heavy Royal Navy bombardment:

 We were involved with one night attack on Mount Harriet when the Welsh Guards were coming up as a back-up.
 This involved marching for several hours on a very dark night, through a minefield.
 Sporadic shellfire slowed our progress tremendously.
 Eventually, we made the base of Mount Harriet, which was coming under incredible fire from a frigate offshore.
 The whole mountain seemed to erupt in flame.
 It seemed impossible that anybody could survive an attack like that.
 This went on for well over an hour, shell after shell whistling over our heads and hitting the mountain.
 Eventually, this was lifted and the Marines went in.
 To our amazement, there seemed to be an incredible amount of fighting going on.
 There was a lot of tracer fire.
 The whole night was being lit up by flares, which cast a dead, unrealistic, pall over the whole scene.

 The Argentines retaliated and Captain Tomás Fox, the artillery observation officer on Mount Kent, directed 155 mm artillery rounds that fell among the men of 'B' Company, 7th Duke of Edinburgh's Own Gurkha Rifles in the area of Bluff Cove, seriously wounding four Gurkhas, including Lance Corporal Gyanendra Rai, who nearly bled to death.

 During the accompanying Argentine long-range mortar bombardment from Mount Harriet, a Wessex helicopter delivering supplies at Bluff Cove was nearly shot down after taking several hits from flying shrapnel and had to be taken out of service while repairs were completed after limping back to San Carlos.

-During the patrolling period, the Royal Marines had discovered a path through a minefield (possibly frozen) that Lieutenant Roberto Francisco Eito's platoon of sappers from the 601st Combat Engineers Company had laid around Mount Harriet, allowing the 42 Commando rifle companies to attack the two Argentine 4th Regiment companies on Harriet from the rear.
+During the patrolling period, the Royal Marines had discovered a path through a minefield (possibly frozen) that Lieutenant Roberto Francisco Eito's platoon of sappers from the 601st Combat Engineers Company had laid around Mount Harriet, allowing the 42 Cdo RM rifle companies to attack the two Argentine 4th Regiment companies on Mount Harriet from the south and east.

 Captain Peter Babbington's K Company crossed their start line first and proceeded up the mountain undetected, knifing two sentries on the way.
 They remained undetected until they approached Sub-Lieutenant Mario Hector Juárez' 120 mm mortar platoon positions and decided to engage them.
-They were assisted in the advance by HMS Yarmouths, artillery, and their own battalions mortars.
+They were assisted in the advance by HMS Yarmouths, artillery, and their own Commando's mortars.
 During the engagement, Second Lieutenant Juárez was badly wounded firing his handgun in the dark and Corporal Laurence G Watts from K Company was killed clearing the occupants of a tent.
-The supporting British artillery batteries and mortar crews fired over 1,000 rounds to keep the Argentines pinned down, and helped stop the defenders getting a proper aim at the Royal Marines from K and L Companies.
+The supporting British artillery and mortars fired over 1,000 rounds to keep the Argentines pinned down, and helped stop the defenders getting a proper aim at the Royal Marines from K and L Companies.